 If you’re camping, the guy who collects your fee (he’ll wander over eventually) acts as security.
 Many beaches are generally controlled by the ejido communal landholders and any local petty thieves steer clear.

 Generally, gas will find you when you need it.
-But if you see a truck on the roadside with a big sign advertising GAS, stop and fill up.
+If you see a truck on the roadside with a big sign advertising GAS, it’s probably a good idea to stop and fill up.
 These entrepreneurs charge about one American dollar more per gallon (25 cents a liter) than at the gas station, which barely covers the cost of their time and transportation.

 The longest stretch of highway without gas is a 220 mile stretch on Highway 1 between El Rosario and Villa Jesus Maria (just north of Guerrero Negro).
 There are always gasolina vendors in Cataviña, a favorite base for dirt bike riders.